 11. Flashcard Method

-With this approach, learners will have an opportunity to play both teacher and student.
-They will need to write questions or critical concepts on one side of a flashcard and detail the answers on the other.
-This promotes active recall during the review and helps to strengthen memory whilst solidifying understanding.
+With this creative strategy, your pupils will have an opportunity to play both teacher and student!
+Engage them in writing questions or critical concepts on one side of a flashcard and detailed answers on the other.
+They’ll practice active recall by picking a card and trying to answer the questions or statements before flipping it over to check their answer.

 Learn More: YouTube